mmcnair91/ACEAE-Labs/LDO Kit Voron 2.4 revD setup instructions.md

 ### Print Bed
 - Skip pages 53-57 if your kit came from Fabreeko
 - Skinny part of the M4 Thumb Nuts faces up
+- Use M3x20 instead of M3x16 as stated in the manual
 - Page 59: Snug all the screws up; tighten down one hard then loosen the other three so they are just barely snug
 ### AB Drives & Idlers
 - The A and B idlers come fully assembled